pfelilpe/DVMCP/README.md

 # Damn Vulnerable MCP Server Demo

-A simplier implementation of a Damn Vulnerable MCP Server
+A simplier implementation of a Damn Vulnerable MCP Server that adds to or more numbers

 ## Overview
-The MCP Server Demo is a demonstration of excessive agency that could lead to Remote Code Execution (RCE) if the MCP were running on an external server.
+The MCP Server Demo is a demonstration of excessive agency that could lead to Remote Code Execution (RCE) if the MCP were running on an external server. 🛡️

 ## Features
 - 🚀 Basic MCP server implementation.